A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Numerical experiments

-where $\bar{\mu}$ is the respective convergence point of the optimization methods and $\Jhat$ is either the FEM-based objective functional~$\Jhat_h$ or the LOD-based objective functional~$\Jhat^\textnormal{loc}_h$.

-\subsection{Experiment 1: Moderately sized experiment for comparison with FEM-based methods}
+\subsection{Experiment 1: Moderately sized experiment for comparing with FEM-based methods}

 In what follows, we consider an experiment where FEM solves are computationally affordable.
 To this end, we set the resolution of the multiscale coefficients to $N_1 = 150$ and $N_2 = 300$.
-For the fine-mesh, we thus choose $n_h = 1200$ to ensure at least $4$ quadrilateral grid cells in each of the rapidly varying multiscale features.
+For the fine mesh, we thus choose $n_h = 1200$ to ensure at least $4$ quadrilateral grid cells in each of the rapidly varying multiscale features.
 Therefore, the FEM mesh has $1.4$ Mio degrees of freedom.
-For the coarse-grid, we choose $n_H=20$, which results in only $400$ coarse grid cells and, in particular, $\kl=3$ and $176.400$ fine-mesh elements for full patches $U_\kl(T)$.
+For the coarse grid, we choose $n_H=20$, which results in only $400$ coarse grid cells and, in particular, $\kl=3$ and $176.400$ fine-mesh elements for full patches~$U_\kl(T)$.
 Concerning, the objective functional, we compute $u_{\mu^{\text{d}}}$ as the FEM solution of \eqref{P.state} for $\mu^{\text{d}}$.

-We emphasize that for this experiment, \cref{asmpt:truth} is not entirely fulfilled.
-Instead, an approximation error of the PG--LOD in $\Jhat$ at the desired parameter $\mu^{\text{d}}$ is still observable, and we have